Support the introduction of new SDG degree programs

 At a glance

-Topics: Sustainable Development Goals, development of new study programs, development of new study programs, sustainability studies, sustainability research and teaching
+Topics: Sustainable Development Goals, development of new study programs, development of new degree courses, sustainability studies, sustainability research and teaching

 Location: University of Kassel

-With the new scientific center Kassel Institute for Sustainability, the University of Kassel is pushing forward the further expansion of its profile in the area of sustainability research and teaching and bundling the wide range of research and teaching offerings related to ecological, economic and social sustainability.
-Up to 17 new professorships in the area of the United Nations' Sustainable Development Goals (SDG) are intended to strengthen the specialist areas of focus and further develop them in a variety of collaborations.
+With the new Kassel Institute for Sustainability, the University of Kassel is further developing its profile in the field of sustainability research and teaching, consolidating its broad range of research and teaching activities related to ecological, economic, and social sustainability.
+Up to 17 new professorships in the area of the United Nations Sustainable Development Goals (SDGs) will strengthen the institute's academic focus and further develop it through diverse collaborations.

-With the support of funds from the QuiS21 funding program, attractive and profile-appropriate course offerings in the area of sustainability research and teaching are being developed.
-The planning for study programs is guided by the idea of building up professional expertise and professional qualifications in a subject in parallel with interdisciplinary expertise in the area of sustainability.
-This involves both adding sustainability skills to existing degree programs and developing corresponding new degree programs.
+With funding from the QuiS21 program, attractive and tailored study programs in the field of sustainability research and teaching are being developed.
+The planning for these programs is guided by the idea of building subject-specific expertise and professional qualifications in a particular discipline alongside interdisciplinary expertise in sustainability.
+This involves both supplementing existing degree programs with sustainability competencies and developing entirely new degree programs.

-To plan and implement study programs in the field of sustainable development, project positions financed by QuiS21 funds will be set up directly in the Kassel Institute for Sustainability to support conception, accreditation, application, start-up phase and coordination in relevant departments or for overall coordination.
-In addition to the connection to the Kassel Institute for Sustainability, the project activities relate to planned study programs as part of a model of 'integrated sustainability studies', which can be integrated into new study programs.
+To plan and implement study programs in the field of sustainable development, project positions funded by QuiS21 will be established at the Kassel Institute for Sustainability to support the conceptualization, accreditation, application, start-up phase, and coordination within relevant departments, as well as overall coordination.
+In addition to the connection to the Kassel Institute for Sustainability, the project activities focus on planned study programs within a model of 'integrated sustainability studies' that can be incorporated into new degree programs.

-Furthermore, a completely new bachelor's degree program in the field of sustainability sciences is being developed.
-With support from the project, the new SDG-related master's degree programs 'Agriculture, Ecology and Societies' and 'Philosophy: Environment - Society - Criticism' will also be launched.
-In connection with the project activities, an examination regulation has been designed that regulates the SDG-related course content and modules within the framework of 'integrated sustainability studies', which can then be integrated into new study programs, as well as a new Bachelor's minor subject 'Sustainability Studies', which is part of the existing main subject/ Minor subject model in which combination bachelor's degree programs can be combined with existing main subjects.
+Furthermore, a completely new Bachelor's degree program in the field of sustainability science is being developed.
+With support from the project, the new SDG-related Master's degree programs 'Agriculture, Ecology and Societies' and 'Philosophy: Environment – Society – Critique' will also be launched.
+In connection with the project activities, examination regulations have been developed that govern the SDG-related course content and modules within the framework of 'integrated sustainability studies', which can then be incorporated into new degree programs.
+A new Bachelor's minor subject, 'Sustainability Studies', has also been developed, which can be combined with existing major subjects in the current major/minor model of combined Bachelor's degree programs.

 Dr. Malte Lassen , University of Kassel